Virgula0/awesome-backdoors/README.md

 > The goal of this repo is not to create fully undetectable backdoors for malicious purposes but only to keep track
 > of the most interesting and creative ones that can eventually be used in `CTF` or authorized Penetration Tests.
 > Also, this repo contains code and exploits that can harm your machine, so be careful with this.
-> I do not assume any respnsability for illegal purposes.
+> I do not assume any responsibility for illegal purposes.

 # Contribution